allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 downtime?
 Network data stubbing can help us with that.

 There's a great, well documented, opensource project called [WireMock](http://wiremock.org/index.html) that we can use to serve network stubs.
-It can not only serve but also record stubs, which is really handy if you want to mock network communication quickly.
+It not only serves but also records stubs, which is really handy if you want to mock network communication quickly.

 ### WireMock script